-Advantages of organic cotton at a glance:
+Advantages of organic cotton at one glance:

 - The biodiversity of animals and plants in the growing areas is protected